Quick Details

 What should I bring on the tour?

-We recommend wearing sturdy walking shoes and comfortable, weather-appropriate clothing and bringing bottled water.
+We recommend sturdy walking shoes, weather-appropriate clothing, and bottled water.

 Are there bathroom stops on this tour?